Teacher Education (PDP)

 Successful applicants will be required to undergo a criminal record check.
 If the check indicates the applicant has a criminal record, that may preclude continuation in PDP.

-Students must meet program goals, as outlined in the Professional Development Handbook.
+Students must meet program goals, as outlined in the Preservice Professional Studies Handbook.

-Those with valid reasons may be given permission by the professional programs director to interrupt their program participation.
-A formal request must be submitted in writing to the director.
+Those with valid reasons may be given permission by the director of Professional Programs to interrupt their program participation.
+A formal request must be submitted in writing to the director, Professional Programs.
 A program interruption requested by a student may normally last no longer than two years.

 Students who indicate their intention to undertake a given PDP term and then do not honour this commitment are considered to have withdrawn from the program.
 Permission to re-enter is not given automatically.

-Students who withdraw from EDUC 400 must re-apply to the admissions committee.
+Students who withdraw from EDUC 400 must re-apply through Preservice Professional Studies Admissions.

-After being withdrawn from EDUC 405 for a second time, a student may not re-enter the program unless by appeal.
+After being withdrawn from EDUC 405 for a second time, students may not re-enter the program unless by appeal.

 Students who withdraw from PDP may apply for re-entry within two years of withdrawal.
 Students who do not re-enter within the specified time must reapply to the program and must meet the admission requirements at the time of reapplication.